 - 1. High school interscholastic contests are governed by the Florida High School Activities Association and all Manatee County secondary schools are expected to maintain a membership in this organization and comply with the rules and regulations set forth in the constitution and by-laws.
 The Manatee County School Board may adopt higher standards. - 2.
 The FHSAA eligibility rules shall be followed in all cases.
-These rules will be explained to all athletes prior to the season. - a.
+These rules will be explained to all athletes prior to the season.

+- a.
 No athlete will begin practice unless they have obtained a health screening by a medical doctor, chiropractor, or registered nurse.
+It must be completed on the FHSAA EL2 form.
 This is for the protection of the athletes as well as for the protection of the athletic trainer and Manatee County School Board. - b.
-No athlete will begin practice unless they have turned in a completed medical history form signed by a parent or guardian. - 3.
+No athlete will begin practice unless they have completed Athletic Clearance an been "cleared" by Athletic Director. - 3.
 No athlete will begin practice unless he/she has paid for the minimum insurance policy as offered through the School Board.
 This will ensure that each athlete has at least minimum insurance coverage.
 This policy is a Secondary insurance coverage.